 Progress against all milestones is tracked and reported by the LQCD Program Office.
-Site Managers at each host laboratory report the status of completion for each milestone to the Program Office on a monthly basis.
+Site Managers at each host laboratory report the status of completion for each milestone to the Program Office monthly.
 Progress against Level 1 and Level 2 milestones is discussed with the DOE Federal Program Director during monthly progress conference calls.